marfarma/angular-pouch-model/docs/index.md

 # Angular Pouch Model

-A promised based, $digest aware, NoSQL object persistence library for Angularjs applications using PouchDB in the browser.
+A promised based, $digest aware, object persistence layer for Angularjs applications using PouchDB in the browser.

 ## Simple Persistence, _Plus_

-Angular Pouch Model (APM) provides NoSQL object persistence with a local in-browser PouchDB.
-It's primary focus in on serializing and rehydrating potentially complex object graphs.
-In addition to Angularjs $digest aware CRUD methods, the library:
+Angular Pouch Model is a simple JavaScript object persistence layer that attempts to follow a Data Mapper pattern, allowing you to use plain-old JavaScript objects decoupled from the document data store.
+There is no need for your objects to inherit from another class.
+The library acts as an Object Document Mapper and currently supports in-browser PouchDB.

+## Features

 ### Persists Plain Old JavaScript Objects (POJOs)

 APM works with the POJOs you already have.
+It's primary focus is on serializing and rehydrating potentially complex object graphs.
 With APM, given an existing Prototype, adding PouchDB persistence requires two lines of code.

     var Cat = function() {
         var cat = {};